nicole-m-martin/redux_sandbox1/README.md

 **State**: In Redux it usually refers to the single state value that is managed by the store and returned by `getState()`.
 It represents the entire state of a Redux app, and that is often a deeply nested object.

 **Action**: A object containing a type and a payload, used to tell the reducer how to update the store.
+They are how we communicate with the store.

 **Action Creator**: A function that takes a payload and creates an action object.
 A function that returns an action.

 **Reducers**: A reducer is a function that determines changes to the Redux state.
 It is a pure function that returns a **copy** of the state with new changes.
 You can have many reducers and combine them all into one **root reducer** that the store uses with `combineReducers` method.
 This helps organize code white still having everything in one root state tree.

+**Payload**: is the key value pairs in your actions and are passed around between reducers in your redux application. ex: `payload: { user: 'Test User', age: '25'}`

+**Dispatch**: a function from Redux that sends an action object to its reducer (which updates the store)